The university remains open and is actively engaged in maintaining the safest possible learning and work environment.

 Those interested in becoming lead certified at the AppState wall are encouraged to practice mock-leads prior to attempting the certification to become familiar with the lead process and protocol at AppState.
 A mock-lead is performed on a top-rope while trailing a separate rope that is clipped into the draws and top anchor.
 This also presents a great opportunity for someone to practice lead belay using a "Gri Gri".
 Feel free to speak with a Climbing Wall Supervisor regarding mock-leads.

 What You Will be Tested On:

-- Understanding of common hazards to avoid while lead climbing at the ASU climbing wall
+- Understanding of common hazards to avoid while lead climbing at the AppState climbing wall

 - Proficiency in fitting a harness and tying the figure-8-follow through

 - Ability to stack rope in preparation for climb